What are Synthetic Fabrics? & What Makes them Not Sustainable?

 The use of virgin fossil-fuel-derived fibers supports the fossil fuel industry.
 According to the Intergovernmental organization, the International Energy Agency (IEA), synthetic textiles make up the second-largest end-use segment of global plastic demand, with the sector's estimated consumption of plastic amounting to 15 percent.

-These numbers suggest that 1.35 percent of the total oil is utilized to manufacture synthetic fibers.
+These numbers indicate that manufacturers use 1.35 percent of the total oil to produce synthetic fibers.
 So, while fossil-fuel-derived fibers are not conflict materials, they are products of an industry with a heavy social impact.

 Synthetic fibers are not biodegradable and have been contributing to environmental pollution.
 Washing clothes made from fossil-fuel-derived fibers releases microplastics.

 About fourteen million tonnes of microplastics are on the Earth's ocean floor.
 Synthetic fibers have been contributing heavily to this issue.
-It is estimated that between sixteen to thirty-five percent of global microplastics released to oceans are from synthetic textiles.
+Researchers estimate that synthetic textiles contribute between sixteen to thirty-five percent of the global microplastics released into oceans.

 Types of Synthetic Fabrics